Huckleberry Finn (1974 film)

 Huckleberry Finn is a 1974 musical film version of Mark Twain's 1884 novel The Adventures of Huckleberry Finn.

 The movie was produced by Reader's Digest and Arthur P. Jacobs (known for his role in the production of the Planet of the Apes films) and directed by J. Lee Thompson.
 It stars Jeff East as Huckleberry Finn and Paul Winfield as Jim.
 The film contains original music and songs, such as "Freedom" and "Cairo, Illinois", by the Sherman Brothers: Richard M. Sherman and Robert B. Sherman.

 This film followed the previous year's highly successful Tom Sawyer, based on Twain's 1876 novel The Adventures of Tom Sawyer, also produced and written by the same team and starring East in the role of Huckleberry Finn.

 Synopsis

-Huckleberry Finn (Jeff East) is a boy from Missouri living with a kindly widow and her sister who has taken him in.
-One day his father (Gary Merrill), previously thought dead, shows up because he heard of treasure Huck had found.
+Huckleberry Finn is a boy from Missouri living with a kindly widow and her sister who has taken him in.
+One day his father, previously thought dead, shows up because he heard of treasure Huck had found.
 Huck's father essentially kidnaps the boy, wanting $1,000 for his safe return.
-Staging his own death, Huck escapes and meets up with the kindly slave Jim (Paul Winfield).
+Staging his own death, Huck escapes and meets up with the kindly slave Jim.
 Together they travel downriver, in search of Jim's freedom.